On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 We remark that our terminology differs from that used used in \cite{RSS18}, where the term ``formally log ${\rm THH}$-\'etale" is used for what we have called ``log \'etale descent."
 With our terminology, the main result of \cite[Section 6]{RSS18} reads as follows:

 \begin{theorem}[Rognes--Sagave--Schlichtkrull] Let $p$ be an odd prime and let ${\rm ku}_{p}$ be the $p$-complete connective complex $K$-theory spectrum.
-The inclusion of the Adams summand $\ell_p$ induces a map $(\ell_p, D(v)) \to ({\rm ku}_{p}, D(u))$ of pre--logarithmic ring spectra which satisfies log \'etale descent. \end{theorem}
+The inclusion of the Adams summand $\ell_p$ induces a map $(\ell_p, D(v)) \to ({\rm ku}_{p}, D(u))$ of pre-logarithmic ring spectra which satisfies log \'etale descent. \end{theorem}

 As a corollary, the results of \cite{RSS18} combined with Theorem \ref{mainthm} provide the following description of the relative logarithmic topological Hochschild homology ${\rm THH}^{(\ell_p, D(v))}({\rm ku}_{p}, D(u))$: